-Our Board of Directors currently consists of six members and is divided into three classes, which we have designated as Classes I, II and III.
+Our Board of Directors currently consists of seven members and is divided into three classes, which we have designated as Classes I, II and III.
 Each director is elected for a three-year term of office, with one class of directors being elected at each annual meeting of stockholders.
-The Class III directors will be elected at this year's Annual Meeting, the Class I directors will be elected at our 2016 Annual Meeting of Stockholders and the Class II directors will be elected at our 2017 Annual Meeting of Stockholders.
+The Class I directors will be elected at this year's Annual Meeting, the Class II directors will be elected at our 2017 Annual Meeting of Stockholders and the Class III directors will be elected at our 2018 Annual Meeting of Stockholders.
 Each director holds office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.

-Information regarding our Class III and other current directors as of the record date of this Proxy Statement, including their names and positions with our company is set forth below.
+Information regarding our Class I and other current directors as of the record date of this Proxy Statement, including their names and positions with our company is set forth below.

-Name of Director Age Class Position with FormFactor Director Since Richard DeLateur(1) 57 III Director May 2011 Lothar Maier(2)(3) 60 Ι Director November 2006 Edward Rogas, Jr.(1)(2)(3) 74 III Director October 2010 Michael D. Slessor 45 II Director and Chief Executive Officer October 2013 Thomas St. Dennis 61 II Director and Executive Chairman September 2010 Michael W. Zellner(1)(2)(3) 59 Ι Director April 2011
+Name of Director Age Class Position with FormFactor Director Since Richard DeLateur(1) 58 III Director May 2011 Lothar Maier(2)(3) 61 I Director November 2006 Edward Rogas, Jr.(1)(2)(3) 75 III Director October 2010 Michael D. Slessor 46 II Director and Chief Executive Officer October 2013 Kelley Steven-Waiss(1)(2) 46 I Director August 2015 Thomas St. Dennis 62 II Director and Chairman September 2010 Michael W. Zellner(1)(2)(3) 60 I Director April 2011

-(1) Current member of the Governance Committee.

-(2) Current member of the Compensation Committee.

-(3) Current member of the Audit Committee.
+- (1) Current member of the Governance Committee. - (2) Current member of the Compensation Committee. - (3) Current member of the Audit Committee.

 Richard DeLateur has served as a Director since May 2011, and as our Lead Independent Director since May 2014.
-Mr. DeLateur served as Chief Financial Officer of FormFactor, Inc. from May 2010 to May 2011.
+Mr. DeLateur served as Chief Financial Officer of FormFactor, Inc. from May 2010 to May 16, 2011.
+Consequently, as of the date of the 2016 Annual Meeting of Stockholders, it will have been more than five years from the date that Mr. DeLateur held any employment relationship with the company.
 Mr. DeLateur is a 20-year veteran of Intel's finance team, where he held various positions, including the role of Vice President and Group Controller of Worldwide Technology and Manufacturing.
 Mr. DeLateur more recently served as Chief Financial Officer at the private companies Fluidigm Corporation and Topsin Corporation.
-Mr. DeLateur had also served as a Director at Numonyx Corp., a leading manufacturer of Flash memory, which is now part of Micron Technology, Inc. Mr. DeLateur holds a B.A. in Economics from the University of California, Davis and was awarded his Chartered Financial Analyst (CFA) certification in 1999.
+Mr. DeLateur had also served as a Director at Numonyx Corp., a leading manufacturer of Flash memory, which is now part of Micron Technology, Inc. Mr. DeLateur was awarded his Chartered Financial Analyst (CFA) certification in 1999.

 Lothar Maier has served as a Director since November 2006.
 Mr. Maier has served as the Chief Executive Officer and a member of the board of directors of Linear Technology Corporation (Nasdaq: LLTC), a supplier of high performance analog integrated circuits since January 2005.
 Prior to that, Mr. Maier served as Linear Technology's Chief Operating Officer from April 1999 to December 2004.
-Before joining Linear Technology, Mr. Maier held various management positions at Cypress Semiconductor Corporation, a provider of high-performance, mixed-signal, programmable solutions, from 1983 to 1999, most recently as Senior Vice President and Executive Vice President of Worldwide Operations.
+Before joining Linear Technology, Mr. Maier held various management positions at Cypress Semiconductor Corporation, a provider of high-performance, mixed-signal, programmable solutions, from 1983 to 1999, reaching the level of Senior Vice President and Executive Vice President of Worldwide Operations.
 Mr. Maier holds a B.S. in chemical engineering from the University of California at Berkeley.